 You guessed it – clogged pores and more acne.

-Since we know that subclinical acne is caused by clogged pores, you need to take your cleansing routine seriously.
+Since we know that clogged pores cause subclinical acne, you need to take your cleansing routine seriously.

 During the day we are exposed to a lot of pollution, dirt, and bacteria that stay on our skin, therefore, you need to remove all this with an adequate cleanser before going to bed and allowing it to thrive.